The following is a recap of the presentations and posters from the CTOS conference held in Hawaii, with commentary by David Josephy.

-David’s view: Still rather small numbers, so this needs to be followed up with larger studies; PET is still not a standard imaging modality in GIST and it is only available in some well-equipped centres.
+David’s view: Still rather small numbers, so this needs to be followed up with larger studies; PET is still not a standard imaging modality in GIST and it is only available in some well-equipped centers.

 THE OUTCOMES OF TREATMENT OF PATIENTS WITH ADVANCED GIST IN ELDERLY

 This is a poster from oncologists in Poland, with GIST specialist Dr. Peter Rutkowski (who has presented talks at New Horizons) as first author.
 They note that “there are limited data on treatment outcomes of elderly patients …[who are also] under-represented in clinical trials.
 The aim of the study was to analyze the results of treatment of patients with advanced GIST in the elderly …” They concluded that “current therapy of advanced GIST … can allow [elderly patients] to achieve … similar … outcomes as younger patients, but it demands the close cooperation of experienced oncologist with patients for dose modifications and side effects management.”

 David’s view: An important reminder that elderly GIST patients deserve – and benefit from – expert clinical practice as much as younger patients.

 PROGNOSTIC VALUE OF SERUM INFLAMMATION MARKERS IN GIST